The Role of Group Therapy in Florida Addiction Recovery

 Programs Involved with Group Therapy

-We believe that gender-specific treatment is exceedingly crucial to the overall process of addiction recovery.
-Some of the gender-oriented issues we focus on are as follows:
+We believe that gender issues are exceedingly crucial to the overall process of addiction recovery.
+Some of the gender oriented issues we focus on are as follows:

 Female-Exclusive Group Sessions